Culture of Australia: Architecture

 Religious architecture is also prominent throughout Australia, with large Anglican and Catholic cathedrals in every major city and Christian churches in most towns.
 Notable examples include St Patrick's Cathedral, Melbourne and St Mary's Cathedral, Sydney.
 Other houses of worship are also common, reflecting the cultural diversity existing in Australia; the oldest Islamic structure in the Southern Hemisphere is the Central Adelaide Mosque (built in the 1880s), and one of the Southern Hemisphere's largest Buddhist Temples is Wollongong's Nan Tien Temple.
 Sydney's Gothic-style Great Synagogue was consecrated in 1878.

+Coffee palaces are large and elaborate examples of High Victorian and Second Empire styles.
 Historically, Australian pubs have also been noted for often distinctive designs.

 Significant concern was raised during the 1960s, with developers threatening the destruction of historical buildings, especially in Sydney.
 Heritage concerns led to union-initiated green bans, which saved significant examples of Australia's architectural past.
 Green bans helped to protect historic 18th-century buildings in The Rocks from being demolished to make way for office towers, and prevented the Royal Botanic Gardens from being turned into a car park for the Sydney Opera House.